-Home ~ Therapies ~ Practitioners ~ Benefits ~ Gallery ~ Workshops ~ Contact ~ Terms ~ Testimonials
+Home ~ Therapies ~ Practitioners ~ Benefits ~ Gallery ~ Classes ~ Contact ~ Terms ~ Testimonials

 Shiatsu is a traditional hands-on Japanese healing therapy.
 It can help in a wide range of conditions from specific injuries to more general symptoms of poor health.

 Shiatsu is a deeply relaxing experience and regular sessions can help to prevent the build up of stress and encourage a healthy immune system.
 The philosophy underlying Shiatsu is that vital energy (known as Ki in Japanese) flows throughout the body in a series of channels called meridians.
 For many different reasons Ki can stop flowing freely and this then produces symptoms.

 A Shiatsu practitioner will consider the client’s state of health, the symptoms they are experiencing and general constitution.
 Then using a variety of techniques, the practitioner will aim to improve the energy flow of the client.
 These may include gentle holding, pressing with palms, thumbs, fingers, elbows, knees and feet on the meridians, and when appropriate more dynamic rotations and stretches.

 It includes work on the same points as acupuncturists use.
 This is known as acupressure.